 A shared connection is characterised by an OREG System feeding into a shared network (e.g. an embedded network with multiple users downstream of the site's utility meter), see Figures 9.3.3.1(A) and 9.3.3.1(B).

-Where a shared connection is exporting to the grid, this exported amount cannot be deducted from the rated premises' grid electricity consumption data for NABERS energy ratings.
+Where a shared connection is exporting to the grid, this exported amount cannot be deducted from the rated premises' electricity consumption data.